Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 BimmerPost forum member ynguldyn says that an eighth-gen BMW 3 Series is in the pipeline.
 It will consist of sedan and wagon versions, codenamed ‘BMW G50’ and ‘BMW G51.’
 It will enter production in July 2027, which means customers should be able to get the standard 3 Series well into the next decade.

 Electric vehicles are unlikely to be democratized by the middle of the decade in many regions where BMW has built a market share.
-In an interview with auto motor und sport in January 2022, Frank Weber (BoM member responsible for Development at BMW AG) shared that even in 2025, customers may not be able to freely drive an electric car due to infrastructure limitations.
+In an interview with auto motor und sport in January 2022, Frank Weber (BoM member responsible for Development at BMW AG) shared that even in 2025, customers may not be able to drive an electric car freely due to infrastructure limitations.
 The progress isn’t as fast as some may have imagined.

 The brand “will not force” customers to choose between new (electric models) and “old” (ICE models), according to Weber.
 EV adoption has already gained momentum in China, Western European markets, the United States, and Canada, but ICE models will continue to dominate sales in many markets like Southeast Asia and South America, among others, throughout this decade.